liamstrang/liamstrang/README.md

 - 👋 Hi, welcome to my Github!
-Typically I'll push side projects or scripts I've worked on in the past. :)
+Typically I'll push side projects or scripts I've worked on in the past.
-- 📫 You can find my site at https://liamstrang.com
+- 📫 You can find my site at <a href="https://liamstrang.com" target="_blank">https://liamstrang.com</a>